Shiulibari

-Shiulibari is a 1962 Bengali film starring Uttam Kumar and Arundhati Devi.
-The film was released under the banner of Movietalk Private Limited It was a drama movie, directed by Pijush Bose and the screenplay was done by the legendary Tapan Sinha.
-Story was written by Subodh Ghosh and music was composed by Arundhati himself.
+Shiulibari is a 1962 Bengali drama film starring Uttam Kumar and Arundhati Devi.
+The film was released under the banner of Movietalk Private Limited, directed by Pijush Bose and the screenplay was by the legendary Tapan Sinha.
+The story was written by Subodh Ghosh and music was composed by Arundhati himself.
 The film was critically acclaimed and became successful at the box office and ran for 25 weeks in the theaters.

 Plot

 Young Biju is his father's youngest son.
 Biju goes to meet his elder sister and accidentally meets Niru, a girl and becomes quite acquainted with her.
 His father dies of a heart attack.
-While distributing the properties of his father, Biju discovers that his actual parents have died and that the person whom he thought to be his father is not his parent.
+While distributing the properties of his father, Biju discovers that his actual parents had already died and that the person whom he thought to be his father was not his parent.
 Biju is disturbed and leaves town for an uninhabited area.
-He decided to build a colony over there along with the "sautals" living there.
+He decides to build a colony over there along with the "sautals" living there.
 He invites foreign businessmen to buy land there and make the area prosperous with employment and technology.
-One day while he goes shopping in the city, he discovers that Niru's father has died and is now widowed and unhappy.
+One day while he goes shopping in the city, he discovers that Niru's father has died and she is now widowed and unhappy.
 He invites her to his colony and she joins him there.